apollographql/apollo/docs/source/platform/operation-registry.md

 ✔ Loading Apollo project
 ✔ Pushing client to Engine service <service>
 ```

+Currently, once an operation is registered it will remain registered indefinitely.
+For production operation registration, it's recommended that operations be registered from a deployment pipeline step rather than manually.

 If you encounter any errors, check the _**Troubleshooting**_ section below.